 Question What good practice and distinctive features in your SACRE could be shared with the RE community locally, regionally, nationally or internationally?
 Halton SACRE fulfils its statutory obligations.
 Standards in RE are rarely an issue in Halton - generally the quality of RE is good.
-There is currently only one school where RE has been deemed less than satisfactory through self-evaluation.
 How would you describe the sense of community that exists in the ethos of your SACRE?
 What events, celebrations or forms of communication best exemplify this?
 Further lines of communication to include joint 'informal' meetings with neighbouring SACRE.
 Joint networking as previously described enrich the subject discussions between teachers and establish strong links between schools to improve the teaching, learning and assessment of RE.
 If the DfE were to consider changing its advice on RE and collective worship, what comments would your SACRE have concerning the future of RE and the future of collective worship?
 Translate into policy and practice the 'Commission on Religious Education's final report, religion and Worldviews: The Way Forward' and "A New Settlement revised: Religion and Belief in Schools'.
 Are there any other points about RE, collective worship or SMSCD (spiritual, moral, social and cultural development) that your SACRE would like to express (such as national innovations)?
 We would stress the power of collective worship to give children opportunities and experiences they may not get in other ways, to encourage each child to value their uniqueness, feel valued, understand equality and diversity and be given the opportunity for reflection amongst a busy school life.
 In Halton all schools understand the importance of the school's ethos in promoting SMSC